greggawatt/notinder/README.md

 # notinder

 Based on the code of loltinder.
-It swipes left on everyone, because fuck going on dates, I want to stay home with my cat and play videos games while eating pie.
+It swipes left on everyone, because going on dates is silly, I want to stay home with my cat and play videos games while eating pie.

 ## Motivation